-⚠ Warnings
+▲ Warnings

-- Do not open the detector, even when isolated, when flammable atmosphere present. - The equipment may be used in hazardous areas with flammable gasses and vapors with apparatus groups IIC, IIB and IIA and with temperature classes T1, T2, T3, T4 and T5.
-See details of the explosion proof approvals in section 0. - The equipment is certified for use in ambient temperatures in the range of -67°F to +167°F (-55°C to +75°C) or -67°F to +185°F (-55°C to +85°C) and should not be used in temperatures outside this range. - Installation shall be carried out in accordance with the applicable code of practice by suitably trained personnel. - Inspection and maintenance of this equipment shall be carried out by suitably trained personnel in accordance with the applicable code of practice.
+• Do not open the detector, even when isolated, when a flammable atmosphere is present.

+• The equipment may be used in hazardous areas with flammable gasses and vapours with apparatus groups IIC, IIB and IIA and with temperature classes T1, T2, T3, T4 and T5.
+See details of the explosion-proof approvals in section 9.6.1.

+• The equipment is certified for use in ambient temperatures in the range of -67°F to +167°F (-55°C to +75°C) or -67°F to +185°F (-55°C to +85°C) and should not be used in temperatures outside this range.

+• Installation shall be carried out per the applicable code of practice by suitably trained personnel.

+• Inspection and maintenance of this equipment shall be carried out by suitably trained personnel per the applicable code of practice.

-- If the equipment is likely to come into contact with corrosive and other harsh substances, consult with the relevant technical persons to take suitable precautions to prevent the detector from being adversely affected, thus ensuring that the type of protection is not compromised. - Harsh substances: For example, acidic liquids, gases, or solvents that may attack the windows, metals, seals or polymeric materials. - Suitable precautions: For example, regular checks as part of routine inspections or establishing from the material's data sheet that it is resistant to specific chemicals.
+• If the equipment is likely to come into contact with corrosive and/or other harsh substances, consult with the relevant technical persons to take suitable precautions to prevent the detector from being adversely affected, thus ensuring that the type of protection is not compromised.

+Harsh substances: For example, acidic liquids, gases, or solvents that may attack the windows, metals, seals, or polymeric materials.

+Suitable precautions: For example, regular checks as part of routine inspections or establishing from the material's datasheet that it is resistant to specific chemicals.

-△ Specific conditions for use
+Specific conditions for use

-- The equipment is not intended to be repaired by the user.
-Repair of this equipment shall be carried out by the manufacturer in accordance with the applicable code of practice. - The flame paths are not intended for repair.
-Contact the manufacturer if the flame paths are damaged. - Consult the manufacturer for genuine replacement cover and housing to connection box fasteners.
-M6x1x18 Hexagonal Socket head fasteners with a minimum of ISO 4762 Grade A4 Class 80 are acceptable alternatives. - One suitably certified stopping plug is supplied with the detector. - The external earthing connection consists of cable lug with M5x10 stainless steel screw, the terminals is suitable for connection of a wire of at least 4mm/12AWG. - The internal terminals are suitable for connection of a wire equal to or greater than the power input wiring and at a minimum of 1mm / 17AWG conductor.
+• The equipment is not intended to be repaired by the user.
+Repair of this equipment shall be carried out by the manufacturer per the applicable code of practice.

+• The flame paths are not intended for repair.
+Contact the manufacturer if the flame paths are damaged.

+• Consult the manufacturer for a genuine replacement cover and housing to connection box fasteners.
+M6x1x18 Hexagonal Socket head fasteners with a minimum of ISO 4762 Grade A4 Class 80 are acceptable alternatives.

+• One suitably certified stopping plug is supplied with the detector.

+• The external earthing connection consists of a cable lug with an M5x10 stainless steel screw, the terminals are suitable for connection of a wire of at least 4mm/12AWG.

+• The internal terminals are suitable for the connection of a wire equal to or greater than the power input wiring and at a minimum of 1mm / 17AWG conductor.